-Whether you are out to add a dormer loft conversion for a new master bedroom or study, what you will learn from this blog post is so fundamental in understanding how planning application for dormer loft conversions work and how you create a design from concept to implementation to build the best loft conversion layout.
+Whether you are out to add a dormer loft conversion to create a new master bedroom suite for yourself or a study for the kids, this blog post will help you get a fundamental understanding of how a planning application for a dormer loft conversion works, and how you create a design from concept to build to build the best loft conversion you can afford.

-Dormer lofts add much-needed space to your home.
-This guide will lead you through the main stages of the process from planning, to designing and building your loft conversion.
+A quality dormer loft conversion can add much-needed space to your home.
+This guide will lead you through the main stages of the process from planning, to designing and building your new loft space!

 So let’s begin…

-Understanding what you need out of a loft extension is the first step.
-Do you need an extra bedroom?
-Do you need an extra bathroom?
+Understanding what you need out of a dormer loft extension is the first step – do you need an extra bedroom?
+Do you want an extra bathroom?

-Sometimes it is also good if your neighbours have a similar loft extension.
-You will be able to see this on your LPA planning portal or on google maps.
+Sometimes it’s also helpful if your neighbours have a similar loft extension, and you’ll be able to see this on your LPA planning portal, or on Google Maps.
 Seeing similar loft extensions constructed in your area can also help you work out if there are any restrictions on this type of development.

 If you have this height, you can begin choosing a design and layout for the rooms you would like to create.
 If your loft does not meet this requirement, you may not be able to create a habitable room such as a bedroom.
 You will always need to double check with your council and ask for a written response.